openvinotoolkit/datumaro/site/content/en/docs/formats/mpii.md

 ## Import MPII Human Pose Dataset

+The original MPII Human Pose Dataset has `MATLAB` annotation files.
-Datumaro does not support `MATLAB` annotation files.
+Datumaro does not support these files.
 Instead, `JSON` and `NUMPY` files are supported.

 A Datumaro project with a MPII Human Pose Dataset source can be created in the following way: